Campervanning in Norway: Tips, Routes & Destinations for 2024

 It is impossible to say what the average cost of a trip to Norway is.
 There are so many variables such as length of trip, size of your campervan or motorhome, how you like to camp and which route you will take to Norway.

-How expensive is Norway compared to UK?
+How expensive is Norway compared to the UK?
 Our experience suggests that the cost of visiting Norway is around a third more expensive than the UK or France, with our average daily spending money in Norway coming in at €65 a day.

 Yep, it’s expensive to road trip Norway, but budget carefully and it’s no more expensive than France or Switzerland.